ojalaw/INTOL-MP1/README.md

 ### Imagery

-I spent a great deal of time when it came to selecting the images for use on the site.
-I believe that the images chosen are consistent with the general design theme of the site and are all of the highest quality possible.
+The images chosen are consistent with the general design theme of the site and are all of the highest quality possible.
 All images have been compressed to speed up processing times, predominantly on mobile devices.

 Imagery on the site was sourced from Shutterstock and Adobestock and Pixabay.